dhis2/training-docs/content/android/tg_programrules.md

 ## User Account

-Ensure that there is a user account assigned to a lower level set of org units at the facility level within Trainingland that you can use prior to performing this session.
+Ensure that there is a user account assigned to a lower level set of org units at the facility level within Lao PDR that you can use prior to performing this session.
 If the participants are following along, ensure that there are user accounts for them to use as well assigned to lower level organization units.
 The demo user account is:

-Username: android1
+Username: android0

 Password: District1#

 ## Participants

-Send the instructions to the participants on how to install the Android app prior to the session if they have not yet done so.
+Send the instructions to the participants on how to install the Android app prior to the session if they have not yet done.
 The instructions can be found [Click Here](https://docs.google.com/document/d/1SUUUdmPSDycFtdB9yUMq8ZWiWf8gNOu5xvtNj4_V63U/edit#heading=h.lswxgahoi1m2).

 Some participants may not have been able to install the app by themselves.
 In that scenario, you may need to walk them through how to do this via google play.